lambducas/folke/docs/user_guide_en.md

 4. **Proof:** Enter each statement and rule on seperate lines.
 Below is a list of helpful actions.

 ## Validate proof
-Enable `Auto-check proof` using the checkbox or press `Check proof` or
+Enable `Auto-validate proof` using the checkbox or press `Validate proof` or

 `Ctrl+R` to check if your proof is correct.